UCD-Physics/Advanced-Lab-Website/content/info/stage4/_index.md

 ## Introductory Lecture

 The Stage 4 Advanced Laboratory Introductory Talk will be given by Assoc.
-Prof. Luis Leon-Vintro at 2pm on Tuesday 12 September 2023 in room B000-BH (Beech Hill).
+Prof. Luis Leon-Vintro at 2pm on Tuesday 10 September 2024 in room B000-BH (Beech Hill).

-Slides from the Introductory Lecture by Dr. Vintro are available [here](http://physicslabs.ucd.ie/~apl/labs_master/docs/2023/S4Intro/Stage4_Introduction_2324.pdf).
+Slides from the Introductory Lecture by Assoc.
+Prof. Vintro are available [here](http://physicslabs.ucd.ie/~apl/labs_master/docs/2024/S4Intro/Stage4_Introduction_2425.pdf).

 ---

 ## Report-Writing Refresher Session

-Prof. Emma Sokell will conduct a report-writing refresher session on Thursday 21 September at 4pm in room B000-BH (Beech Hill).
+Prof. Emma Sokell will conduct a report-writing refresher session on Thursday 19 September at 4pm in room B000-BH (Beech Hill).

 ---

-## Advanced Laboratory Hours and Dates 2023-2024
+## Advanced Laboratory Hours and Dates 2024-2025

 {{% callout note %}} All students are required to sign in and out of the lab using the Google form accessed via the QR code posted in the labs.